StarRocks/starrocks/docs/reference/System_variable.md

 * true: indicates that the FEs distribute query execution plans to CN nodes.
 * false: indicates that the FEs do not distribute query execution plans to CN nodes.
->>>>>>> e9cc50758d ([Doc] reformat system variables to help with Algolia indexing (#31021))

 ### pipeline_dop

 The parallelism of a pipeline instance, which is used to adjust the query concurrency.
 Default value: 0, indicating the system automatically adjusts the parallelism of each pipeline instance.
 You can also set this variable to a value greater than 0.
 Generally, set the value to half the number of physical CPU cores.

 From v3.0 onwards, StarRocks adaptively adjusts this variable based on query parallelism.

-### pipeline_profile_level

-Controls the level of the query profile.
-A query profile often has five layers: Fragment, FragmentInstance, Pipeline, PipelineDriver, and Operator.
-Different levels provide different details of the profile:

-* 0: StarRocks combines metrics of the profile and shows only a few core metrics.
-* 1: default value.
-StarRocks simplifies the profile and combines metrics of the profile to reduce profile layers.
-* 2: StarRocks retains all the layers of the profile.
-The profile size is large in this scenario, especially when the SQL query is complex.
-This value is not recommended.

 ### query_cache_entry_max_bytes (2.5 and later)